1.0 OBJECT OF THE GAME

 7.0 BALL IN HAND FOUL PENALTIES

-When a player commits a ball in hand foul, he/she must relinquish his/her turn at the table.
-The incoming player may now place the cue ball anywhere on the table to start his/her inning.
+When a player commits a ball in hand foul, they must relinquish their turn and the incoming player may now place the cue ball anywhere on the table to start their inning.
 If a player commits more than one foul on one shot, only one foul will be called.
-A player must make sure he/she has ball in hand before touching the cue ball.

 7.1 Cue Ball Fouls Only